IRF-Image/.github/README.md

-# Integrated Research Facility - Frederick AI Team
+# AI Team at Integrated Research Facility - Frederick

 Welcome to our team page!